KaminariKillua/Themes/README.md

 # Themes

+Version 4.0 has been released!
+Basically everything is custom now, except for some cases where the original would look best (e.g. the Discord Nitro banner).

+There are currently 3 themes:

-1. Glacial Prison
+1. Glacial Prison - Blue/Cold themed
-2. Infernal Prison
+2. Infernal Prison - Red/Hot themed
+3. Sakura Prison - Light Coral/Calm themed [WIP]

+Thanks for using my theme(s)!
+If you have any questions, please shoot me a friend request at @Raijū#7334.